leotrs/blog/content/read.md

 5. Jordan, M. I., and T. M. Mitchell. **Machine Learning: Trends, Perspectives, and Prospects.** Science 349.6245 (2015): 255-60.

+6. Jurman, Giuseppe, et al. **The HIM glocal metric and kernel for network comparison and classification.** Data Science and Advanced Analytics (DSAA), 2015.
+36678 2015.
+IEEE International Conference on.
+IEEE, 2015.

 6. Kaiser, Marcus. **Mechanisms of Connectome Development.** Trends in Cognitive Sciences, vol. 21, no. 9, 2017, pp. 703–717.